-Your neck will be cleaned with antiseptic solution.
+Your back or sacral area will be cleaned with antiseptic solution.
 The procedure is done under X-Ray guidance.
+You will be lying on your tummy.
 Local anaesthetic will be injected to numb the skin which will sting.
-A needle is then introduced into your neck down to the nerve to Version 1 Author Elaine Robinson New Hall Hospital Review Date 2022 be blocked and more anaesthetic will be introduced around it.
+A needle is then introduced into your back down to the nerve to be blocked and more anaesthetic will be introduced around it.
 The needle is attached to the radiofrequency machine via an electric cable.
 The Consultant will check that the needle is in the right place by sending a small electrical signal down the needle.
 You may feel some local buzzing or tingling.
-The muscle in the neck that is supplied by the nerve may also twitch.
+The muscle in the back or buttock that is supplied by the nerve may also twitch.
 This is often a good indicator that the needle is in the right place.
 The tip of the needle is then heated using the radiofrequency waves.
 This deliberately damages the nerve to stop it carrying a pain signal.
-The same procedure is done to several levels in the neck, usually in the same place as you had your medial branch block procedure.
+The same procedure is done to several levels in the back, or in the sacral area depending on your symptoms, usually in the same place as you had your injection block procedure.
 This can be done on one side, or both sides, depending on your symptoms.
-The whole procedure takes on average 20-40 minutes, depending on how many levels you have treated.
+The whole procedure takes between 20-40 minutes, depending on how many levels are treated.